Homeowners Association of La Casa, Inc.

 - A La Casa decal with an assigned number shall be located on the port side of any trailer tongue and driver’s side of the RV windshield.

-- The compound shall be kept free of debris.
+- The Compound shall be kept free of debris.
 It is the responsibility of the owners of the boats, motor homes and RV travel trailers to keep their area clean.
 The wash and maintenance stations are each provided with a trash container (with wheels).
 The trash containers will be placed outside the gate on pick-up days by Park staff.

 - Any damage to the gate, stakes, fence or water and electric power outlets shall be reported to the La Casa office for attention and repair by the maintenance staff.

-XV.
+XVI.
 TV AND RADIO ANTENNAS

 - The installation of all antennas, including homemade antennas, needs prior written approval by the Park Manager or the Board and must conform to State and local codes.